jasonnoahchoi/awesome-free-startup-resources/README.md

 - [**Apply Pixels**](https://applypixels.com/): Supercharge your design workflow with up-to-date UI Kits, Icon Templates and much more.
 - [**Icons8s**]: Free icons, photos, vectors, music, and tools.
 - [**Streamline Icons**](https://www.streamlineicons.com): Welcome to Streamline.
 The world's largest icon pack.
+- [**3dicons**](https://www.3dicons.com/): A collection of over 5000 3D icons and characters with 4k resolution, each icon delivered in 5 color palettes, front and perspective views
+- [**iconshock**](https://www.iconshock.com/): 2 Million+ professional icons library.
+Over 400+ icon sets in more than 30 styles, including Flat, Material, iOS, Glyph, Colorful, Window 10, Revamped Office, 3D Realistic, Isometric, & more!
+Most of the icons are vector and pixel perfect conveniently grouped in sets by industries, and our customs designs are even better :)

 # Useful Tools
 - [**UI Names**](https://uinames.com/): Generate random names for use in designs and mockups.